markjprice/cs10dotnet6/docs/errata/errata.md

 > Thanks to [Bert_the_Dad](https://github.com/jbertino) who raised this issue on [1 July 2023](https://github.com/markjprice/cs10dotnet6/issues/118).

-In Step 3, I list the **Workloads** to select to install, including **Mobile development with .NET** which installs the Xamarin platform.
+In Step 3, I list the **Workloads** to select to install, including **Mobile development with .NET**.
+I should have written **.NET Multi-platform App UI development**.
+This workload is only needed for the optional online-only *Chapter 19, Building Mobile and Desktop Apps Using .NET MAUI*.

-In the most recent versions of Visual Studio, this workload has been replaced by **.NET Multi-platform App UI development**.

 ## Page 7, 8 - Downloading and installing Visual Studio Code